All Episodes

 Sean, I'm fine.

-Is do you remember?
+Do you remember?

 I wouldn't remember.

-Um I said, do you remember what Sean charged?
+Do you remember what Sean charged?

 Yeah, I don't remember.

-Oh, he's saying yeah, five dollars a week, yes.
+Oh, he's saying, yeah, $5 a week, yes.

-All right, so that's what that's what I remember.
+All right, so that's what I remember.

-Yeah, and why I'm calling is just to let you know, I don't know um if you've been back here recently, but it's not the same as it was back when you were here.
+Yeah, and why I'm calling is just to let you know, I don't know if you've been back here recently, but it's not the same as it was back when you were here.

-Now we are absolutely afraid to go into Manhattan now.
+We are absolutely afraid to go into Manhattan now.

-But now at night we don't even feel safe in Franklin Square.
+But now at night, we don't even feel safe in Franklin Square.

-There's literally groups of criminals hitting entire blocks at 5 a.m in the morning and breaking into cars even if they're locked cutting out the catalytic converters under the cars.
+There's literally groups of criminals hitting entire blocks at 5 a.m. in the morning and breaking into cars, even if they're locked, cutting out the catalytic converters under the cars.

-Yeah I'd occasionally go there.
+I'd occasionally go there.

 But the stores in Elmont usually had bars on the window like stores in Queens.